 - Molecules to Man: Past, Present and Future Therapeutic Strategies for Disease

-All Pharmacology students are required to register for the pharmacology research conference (GMS 6590, Seminar in Pharmacology) each Fall and Spring semester beginning in their second year.
-Pharmacology students are encouraged to participate in other journal clubs if they wish.
+- All Pharmacology students are required to register for the Student Seminar Series in Pharmacology each Fall and Spring semester beginning in their second year.
+This course allows for current students to present their ongoing research.